Nabile-Rahmani/twitch-for-vlc/README.md

 # Twitch for VLC #
 * * *

-Twitch for VLC is a playlist plugin for VLC that parses Twitch streams and past broadcast URLs.
+Twitch for VLC is a playlist plugin for VLC that parses Twitch streams' and past broadcasts' URLs.

 Someone just had to do it.